2014 Mazda Mazda2

 Handling and Braking

-Test drivers are thoroughly impressed with the Mazda2’s steering, which they call accurate and responsive.
-They say it makes the 2013 Mazda2 one of the most fun-to-drive hatchbacks available.
-Reviewers add that the Mazda2’s braking abilities are also good, with strong stopping power and good pedal feel.
+Test drivers say the Mazda2 handles nimbly, and they are thoroughly impressed with the steering, which they call accurate and responsive.
+The 2014 Mazda2 is one of the most fun-to-drive hatchbacks available, reviewers note, with one even likening it to one of our highest-ranked affordable sports cars, the Mazda Miata.
+Reviewers add that the Mazda2’s brakes are strong and have good pedal feel.

 - "Thanks to its tidy dimensions and low mass, along with a well-tuned suspension and crisp steering, the Mazda2 possesses much of the fun-to-drive spirit of Mazda’s MX-5 Miata roadster - it has an uncanny ability to make the daily commute more interesting." -- Left Lane News